leafo/pgmoon/README.md

 There is currently no way around this limitation.
 If this is something you need then open an [issue](https://github.com/leafo/pgmoon/issues).

+A `Postgres` connection is not safe to share between coroutines that may run concurrently. pgmoon tracks an internal `busy` flag for the duration of `connect`, `query`, `disconnect`, `keepalive`, and `wait_for_notification`; if any of these is invoked while the connection is already mid-operation (for example, from another coroutine that yielded mid-query) it will raise a `"pgmoon: connection is busy"` error rather than silently corrupting the protocol stream.
+If you need to issue queries from multiple coroutines, use [`PostgresPool`](#postgrespool) instead of sharing a single connection.

 ## Reference